nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Peptidergic:** Pertaining to or involving peptides, particularly in their biological activity.

-### Expanded Definition and Usage\nBioactive peptides are increasingly important in the fields of nutrition and medicine due to their potential to modulate health and disease states positively.
+### Expanded Definition and Usage:
+Bioactive peptides are increasingly important in the fields of nutrition and medicine due to their potential to modulate health and disease states positively.
 These peptides can be found in a variety of food sources, including milk, eggs, fish, meat, and plant proteins, and are released through processes such as enzymatic digestion or fermentation.
 Their diverse bioactivities make them valuable in developing dietary interventions for chronic diseases like hypertension, diabetes, and inflammatory conditions.
 Researchers are also exploring their roles in modulating gut health, mental health, and even in anti-aging therapies.

 ### Conclusion\nThe term 'bioactive peptide' encompasses a wide range of peptides that confer significant health benefits.
 Understanding its lexical relationships aids in better appreciating the role of these molecules in health and disease, and can enhance communication among professionals in nutrition, healthcare, and related fields.